ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ### Custom metrics and monitoring
 {: #custom}

-KSYS regularly updates custom DR metrics, securely transmitting these to the Service Broker using IBM’s API services and adhering to authentication protocols.
+KSYS regularly updates custom DR metrics, securely transmitting these to the Service Broker by using IBM’s API services and adhering to authentication protocols.
 This allows ongoing monitoring and helps identify and address anomalies in real-time.

 ### Provisioning and configuration management
 {: #provision}

 The Service Broker’s provisioning capabilities allow KSYS to be configured with essential user inputs and monitored to ensure alignment with the recovery environment.
-Additionally, it offers a GUI URL accessible through IBM’s catalog, enabling users to monitor and manage configurations in real-time.
+Also, it offers a GUI URL accessible through IBM’s catalog, enabling users to monitor and manage configurations in real-time.

 ### High availability (Optional)
 {: #ha}